LamininSolutions/mfsql-connector/source/mfsql-integration-connector/lookup-views/index.rst

       INNER JOIN custom.vwCountry vc
       ON mc.Country = vc.Name_ValueListItems

-:doc:`\procedures\spMFCreateValueListLookupView` is used to create a lookup for a specific valuelist.
+:doc:`/procedures/spMFCreateValueListLookupView` is used to create a lookup for a specific valuelist.

 .. code:: sql